 Our People and Culture

-Our primary strategic objective, (see Our Strategic Objectives), specifically identifies investment in our people as a key driver of competitive advantage.
+Our primary strategic objective (see Our Strategic Objectives) specifically identifies investment in our people as a key driver of competitive advantage.
 We are committed to a culture that encourages the training, development, wellbeing and participation of every team member.

-We understand the importance and beneficial effect of diversity within our team, and we aim to foster a culture that recruits, develops and promotes team members regardless of background.
+We understand the importance and beneficial effect of diversity within our Company, and we aim to foster a culture that recruits, develops and promotes team members regardless of background.
 We are committed to the principle of equal opportunity in employment, and no applicant or employee receives less favourable treatment on the grounds of nationality, age, gender, sexual orientation, religion, race, ethnicity or disability.
-We recognize our responsibility to disabled persons and endeavour to assist them to make their full contribution at work.
+We recognise our responsibility to disabled persons and endeavour to assist them to make their full contribution at work.
 Where team members become disabled, every practical effort is made to allow them to retrain for suitable alternative work.

 The Group employs around 1,200 people, 70% of whom are female.
 One third of the North American executive team and two thirds of the UK senior team are female.
 As at 28 December 2019 the Board had one female member.